questoph/vocab-trainer/README.md

 - **Stats:** Display and reset your test statistics
 - **Languages:** Manage word list for different languages

-The two test modes offer different possibilities for testing:
+The test modes offer different possibilities for testing:

-- Use items using the the entire word list
+- Use the entire word list
 - Use the latest additions to the list
 - Use the words you got wrong the most
 - Use the least tested words in the list